Repository Management with Nexus

 - Nexus Open Source provides an intuitive search feature which allows you to search for software artifacts by identifiers such as groupId, artifactId, version, classifier, and packaging, names of classes contained in Java archives, keywords, and artifact checksums.
 Nexus search makes use of the industry standard for repository indexes, the Nexus Index format, and Nexus will automatically download a Nexus index from all remote repositories which create a Nexus index.
 Nexus will also automatically expose a Nexus index for any hosted repositories you create.

 - Nexus Open Source has the concept of scheduled tasks: periodic jobs which take care of various repository management tasks such as deleting old snapshots, evicting unused items, and publishing repository indexes.

 - Nexus Open Source is based on a series of REST services, and when you are using the Nexus web front-end UI, you are really just interacting with a set of REST service.
 Because of this open architecture, you can leverage the REST service to create custom interactions or to automate repository management with your own scripts.

 - Integration with m2eclipse

-- When you use Nexus as a repository manager it creates indexes that support some of the next-generation tools available in m2eclipse - Sonatype’s Maven plugin for the Eclipse IDE.
-If you publish new artifacts and archetypes to Nexus, they are immediately available to m2eclipse project creation wizards and are included in m2eclipse search results.
+- When you use Nexus as a repository manager it creates indexes that support the Maven integration for the Eclipse IDE - m2eclipse.
+They are immediately available to m2eclipse project creation wizards and are included in m2eclipse search results.

 Nexus Open Source is made available under the Eclipse Public License version 1.0.
 The text of this license is available from the Open Source Initiative (OSI) here: http://www.opensource.org/licenses/eclipse-1.0.php